workingj/LEARN/REACT.md

 - Components should only return their JSX, and **not change any objects** or variables that existed before rendering
 - Each component should calculate JSX on their own and **not** attempt to coordinate with or depend upon others **during rendering**
 - Use **Strict Mode** in which React calls each component’s function twice during development. to find mistakes in your components, it has has no effect in production
-- Event handlers are the best place for side effects
+- React will never call your event handlers twice they are the best place for side effects
+- Strive to express your component’s logic in the JSX you return.
+When you need to “change things”, you’ll usually want side effects in an event handler thats defined inside your component, but does not run during rendering.
+As a last resort, you can `useEffect`

 **Performance with pure functions**